Fit Linear Mixed-Effects Models

 a list (of correct class, resulting from

-respectively) containing control parameters, including the nonlinear optimizer to be used and parameters to be passed through to the nonlinear optimizer, see the*lmerControl
+lmerControl()orglmerControl()respectively) containing control parameters, including the nonlinear optimizer to be used and parameters to be passed through to the nonlinear optimizer, see the*lmerControldocumentation for details.- start

 a named

-this can be a numeric vector or a list with one component named"theta"
+listof starting values for the parameters in the model.
+Forlmerthis can be a numeric vector or a list with one component named"theta".- verbose

 integer scalar.
 If